pmcclure/storm-ping/README.md

 Playing around with Firebase.
 Using Node to ping several AWS region DynamoDB endpoints and storing the results in Firebase.

-The frontend is plain Javascript using Highcharts querying Firebase.
+The frontend is plain Javascript using Highcharts.

 Here it is in action: https://stormping.mcclure.space/